-Well, maybe you’re like me and you live 30 minutes from the nearest major grocery store.
+Raise your hand if you’re like me and you live 30 minutes from the nearest major grocery store??!?
+Waves hand frantically!

 You get to customize your chicken experience.
 YOU control the spices, the sodium content, etc. which is great for picky palates and health considerations alike.

 My recipe includes a basic blend of spices, but you could also make Cajun spiced chicken, Italian themed chicken and more.

 Or, use it for meal prepping lunches or in casseroles and recipes that call for cooked chicken like my Greek Chicken Salad Wraps.